jengel3/InstaBetter/README.md

 * Custom Locations for Media - /u/stevep88
 * Show follow status on user profile (Similar to Twitter) - /u/evansjailbreak
 * Show like counts as percentages - /u/rnumur
-* Share sheet for text
-* Share sheet for images
-* Share sheet for link to hi-res images
+* Share sheet for text and images
 * Open links in Instagram
 * Fake follower and following counts
 * View DMs without notifying the sender